butterthemes/butter-themes-search/README.md

 # Honey-butter
-A simple bot that searches for `butter-themes` from github.
+A simple bot that attemps to analize and search `butter-themes` from github.
 ### Install
 ```
   npm install honey-butter